Computer (occupation): Origins in sciences

 Astronomers in Renaissance times used that term about as often as they called themselves "mathematicians" for their principal work of calculating the positions of planets.
 They often hired a "computer" to assist them.
-For some men, such as Johannes Kepler, assisting a scientist in computation was a temporary position until they moved on to greater advancements.
+For some people, such as Johannes Kepler, assisting a scientist in computation was a temporary position until they moved on to greater advancements.
 Before he died in 1617, John Napier suggested ways by which "the learned, who perchance may have plenty of pupils and computers" might construct an improved logarithm table.

-Computing became more organized when the Frenchman Alexis Claude Clairaut (1713–1765) divided the computation to determine the time of the return of Halley's Comet with two colleagues, Joseph Lalande and Nicole-Reine Lepaute.
+Computing became more organized when the Frenchman Alexis Claude Clairaut (1713–1765) divided the computation to determine the time of the return of Halley's Comet with two colleagues, Jérôme Lalande and Nicole-Reine Lepaute.
 Human computers continued plotting the future movements of astronomical objects to create celestial tables for almanacs in the late 1760s.

 The computers working on the Nautical Almanac for the British Admiralty included William Wales, Israel Lyons and Richard Dunthorne.
 The project was overseen by Nevil Maskelyne.
 Maskelyne would borrow tables from other sources as often as he could in order to reduce the number of calculations his team of computers had to make.

-Women were generally excluded, with some exceptions such as Mary Edwards who worked from the 1780s to 1815 as one of thirty-five computers for the British Nautical Almanac used for navigation at sea.
+Women were generally excluded, with some exceptions, such as Mary Edwards, who worked from the 1780s to 1815 as one of thirty-five computers for the British Nautical Almanac used for navigation at sea.
 The United States also worked on their own version of a nautical almanac in the 1840s, with Maria Mitchell being one of the best-known computers on the staff.

-Other innovations in human computing included the work done by a group of boys who worked in the Octagon Room of the Royal Greenwich Observatory for Astronomer Royal, George Airy.
-Airy's computers, hired after 1835, could be as young as fifteen and they were working on a backlog of astronomical data.
-The way that Airy organized the Octagon Room with a manager, pre-printed computing forms and standardized methods of calculating and checking results (similar to the way the Nautical Almanac computers operated) would remain a standard for computing operations for the next 80 years.
+Other innovations in human computing included the work done by a group of boys who worked in the Octagon Room of the Royal Greenwich Observatory for Astronomer Royal George Airy.
+Airy's computers, hired after 1835, could be as young as fifteen, and they were working on a backlog of astronomical data.
+The way that Airy organized the Octagon Room with a manager, pre-printed computing forms, and standardized methods of calculating and checking results (similar to the way the Nautical Almanac computers operated) would remain a standard for computing operations for the next 80 years.

 Women were increasingly involved in computing after 1865.
-Private companies hired them for computing and to manage office staffs.
+Private companies hired them for computing and to manage office staff.